-Organisation’s aim: To conserve nature, especially endangered bird species and threatened habitats, in partnership with communities and governments.
+To conserve nature, especially threatened bird species and habitats, in partnership with communities and governments (local, regional and the national government).

 Asociación Armonía and World Land Trust (WLT) first made contact through WLT-US.
-WLT formed a partnership with Armonía in 2008, helping to fund the creation of the Barba Azul Reserve in Bolivia’s Beni savanna.
+WLT formed a partnership with Armonía in 2008, helping to fund the creation of the Barba Azul Reserve in Bolivia’s Beni savanna (11,000 Hectares/27,180 acres).

-The Barba Azul Reserve became the world’s first protected area for the Critically Endangered Blue-throated Macaw and WLT is now funding habitat restoration at the reserve.
+The Barba Azul Reserve became the world’s first protected area for the Critically Endangered Blue-throated Macaw and WLT supported habitat restoration at the reserve.
 In addition to this, WLT is supporting Asociación Armonía’s new work developing sustainable methods of ranching, which includes a live fencing project and methods of grass management that avoid large-sale burning.